 Hands & Voices is a nationwide non-profit organization dedicated to supporting families and their children who are deaf or hard of hearing, as well as the professionals who serve them.
 We are a parent driven, parent/professional collaborative group that is unbiased towards communciation modes and methods.
 Our diverse membership includes those who are deaf or hard of hearing and their families who communicate orally, with signs, cue and/or combined methods.
 We exist to help our children reach their highest potentional.

-Hands & Voices continues to be driven by the need to improve the educational outcomes and quality of life for our children who are deaf or hard of hearing.
+Hands & Voices is passionate about improving the eductional outcomes and quality of life for our children who are deaf or hard of hearing.

 How did we get to where we are today?